melissamullen/machine-learning-basics/README.md

 * **1960s**:

     * The *Naive Bayes algorithm* is a machine learning classifier introduced in the 1960s that applies Bayes' theorem while assuming that the features in the input data are all indepdenent.
+    * Early attempts were made to build NLP systems through the lens of "applied linguistics".
+Engineers and linguists would handcraft complex sets of rules to perform basic machine translation or create simple chatbots (the famous ELIZA program used pattern matching to sustain very basic conversation).

     * 1963: An older linear formulation of *Support Vector Machines (SVMs)* was published.
 SVM is a classification algorithm that works by finding "decision boundaries" separating two classes by 1) mapping to a new high-dimensional representation (using a *kernel function* - a function that maps any two points in your initial space to the distance between these points in your target representation space, bypassing the explicit computation of the new representation) where the decision boundary can be expressed as a hyperplane and 2) maximizing  the distance between the hyperplane and the closest data points from each class (*maximizing the margin*).

+* **1980s**:

+    * We started seeing machine learning approaches to natural language processing (using a corpus of data to automate the process of finding rules).
+The earliest ones were based on decision trees - the intent was literally to automate the development of the kind of if/then/else rules of previous systems.
+Statistical approaches to NLP started gaining speed, starting with logistic regression.
+Over time, learned parametric models fully took over, and linguistics came to be seen as more of a hindrance than a useful tool.

-* **1980s**: The *Backpropagation algorithm*, a way to train chains of parametric operatioins using gradient-descent optimization, was rediscovered and applied to neural networks.
+    * The *Backpropagation algorithm*, a way to train chains of parametric operatioins using gradient-descent optimization, was rediscovered and applied to neural networks.

     * 1989: Yann LeCun at Bell Labs introduced LeNet for classifying handwritten digits.
 It was used by the United States Postal Service in the 1990s to automate the the reading of ZIP codes on mail envelopes.

+* **1990s**:

-* **1990s**: *Machine Learning*, started to flourish.
+    * *Machine Learning*, started to flourish.
 It has quickly become the most popular and most successful subfield of AI, a trend driven by the availability of faster hardware and larger datasets.

+    * The toolset of NLP (decision trees and logistic regression) only saw slow evolution from the 1990s to the early 2010s.
+Most of the research focus was on feature engineering.

     * 1995: Bell Labs published the modern formulation of *Support Vector Machines (SVMs)*.
 They were well understood and easily intrepretable, so they became extremely popular in the field for a long time.
 But they were hard to scale and didn't provide good results for preceptual problems such as image classification because of the *feature engineering* required (extracting useful representations manually)

     * 1997: *The Long Short-Term Memory (LSTM) algorithm*, fundamental to deep learning for time series data, was developed.
+But it stayed under the radar until 2014

 * **Early 2000s**: *Decision Trees*, flowchart-like structures that let you classify input data, began to receive significant research interest.
 By the end of the decade they were often preferred to kernel methods.
 The *Random Forest* algorithm was introduced, which involves building a large number of specialized decision trees and then ensembling their outputs.